raxraj/typed-environment/README.md

-# typed-env
+# typed-environment

-A strongly typed environment variable manager for TypeScript applications.
+A zero-dependency, TypeScript-native library to load and validate environment variables using a custom schema with advanced validation capabilities.

 ## Overview